-Assessment of translocation risk for introduced species found in the port non-indigenous species found in the second survey of the Port of Lyttelton had been recorded at other locations throughout New Zealand, they were not detected in all of the ports surveyed.
-Therefore, there is a risk that species established in the Port of Lyttelton could be spread to other New Zealand locations.
+Assessment of translocation risk for introduced species found in the marina

+The Westhaven Marina in Auckland, Gulf Harbour Marina, Whangarei Marina, Tutukaka Marina, and the Bayswater Marina in Auckland were the next ports of call for the most domestic vessel movements from Opua.
+Although many of the non-indigenous species found in the second survey of Opua Marina have been recorded in other locations throughout New Zealand, they were not detected in all of the other ports surveyed.
+Therefore, there is a risk that species established in Opua Marina could be spread to other New Zealand locations.